-If a submission deadline is missed and/or required documents/reports are not submitted by the deadline and extensions were not approved, the allocation for the next month will be held.
+If a submission deadline is missed and/or required documents/reports are not submitted by the deadline and an extension was not requested and approved, the allocation for the next month will be held.
 The allocation will be released in the next month if the program returns to good standing.
-For example, if an organization does not submit their August report by September 26, the allocation will not be released until November 7, provided the August AND September reports are submitted.
+For example, if an organization does not submit their August report by September 15, the allocation will not be released until November 7, provided the August AND September reports are submitted.